codio-content/Linux-Introduction/.guides/content/CLI-parts--The-prompt-e858.md

 -bash: some: command not found
 ```

-This output means that the `bash` program running on the terminal does not recognize the word you've written as a valid command.
+This output means that the `bash` program running on the terminal does not recognize the word you've written as a valid command, in this case the word: "some".

 Lets understand what's happening after you hit enter in the prompt:

 ### Process flow

-Whenever a program is run, there are 3 main parts that run sequentialy:
+Whenever a program is processed on the command line, there are 3 main parts that run sequentialy:

 ![Program process flow](.guides/img/program-process-flow.png)